How is Zeffy free?

 Nonprofit websites should work on different devices, especially smartphones.
 Many supporters will drop off without engagement if they need to zoom in to read the content on their phones.

-When choosing a design for your website, look for one with mobile-friendly features:
+When choosing a design for your website, look for one with mobile-friendly features for mobile users:

 Work with a nonprofit-focused CMS with automatic mobile optimization.
 Check the features before narrowing down your options to increase the usability of your website design.